TerraByteDev/TerraByteDocs/docs/skyfactions/mechanics/npcs.md

       - "[console] tell %player_name% You clicked me!"
 ```

+The comments explain the functionality of each config.
+Want more configuration?
+Ask in our [Discord](https://discord.gg/Y7DVR9gpwa).

 ## Actions
 The actions configuration allows you to configure what the plugin will do when the NPCs are interacted with.
 See the below table for the possible actions.